December 12, 2016

 One of my students, a highly creative second grader, declared, “Science is horrible.
 It is so boring.
 I love robotics.”

 To which I received a vehement denial, as if I had pierced an arrow in the heart of the robot itself, “Robotics is not science.
 Science is science and it is completely and utterly boring.”

-This came from a child who is a keen observer of nature; one who is fascinated with chemistry and creates his own experiments; a maker who studies the design and construction of every machine that crosses his path; and a devotee of the Wild Kratts (an animal science show), The Magic School Bus (a cartoon that teaches science concepts), and How It’s Made (a program that goes into factories to observe the process of construction of a myriad of products).
+This came from a child who is a keen observer of nature; one who is fascinated with chemistry and creates his own experiments; a maker who studies the design and construction of every machine that crosses his path; and a devotee of the Wild Kratts (an animal science show), The Magic School Bus (a cartoon and books that teach science concepts), and How It’s Made (a program that goes into factories to observe the process of construction of a myriad of products).

 I was truly sad.
 After only two full months of formal school science, this young scientist now thought he despised the topic because there was no engagement nor joy in it.

 Ironically, the very day of this conversation I had been to the New York Hall of Science (NYSCI) where I was immersed in an innovative, laboratory-based organization that is at the forefront of learner-centered science.
 School children in the NYSCI Design Lab that day were designing inflatable characters and forms with what looked like clear plastic garbage bags and fans.
 I received a tour of the Maker Space, complete with 3D printers, every manner of tool, and a fascinating discussion about the future of consumer product delivery.

 Considering this, I began questioning my student about how this “boring science” was being taught.

 “What are you doing in science?”
 I asked him.

 Following was a grumbling noise.
 “The life cycle.”
 Hmmmm.
 This had come up earlier in a less pronounced manner over a month ago.
 They had been studying life cycles back then as well.